 When an OSPF router needs to forward data to a particular destination subnet, it consults its link-state database (LSDB) to determine the available paths and their associated metrics.
 Metrics are used to quantify the desirability of a route, with lower metric values indicating better paths.

-OSPF uses the concept of Cost as its metric, which is derived from the link’s bandwidth.
-The sum of these costs determines the total metric for a path towards a destination subnet.
 For each possible route, the OSPF router calculates the metric by adding the interface cost for all outgoing interfaces in that route to reach the subnet.
 The OSPF link Cost is equal to the OSPF reference-BW / interface-BW.
-For example, in Nexus switches, a 10Gbps interface has an OSPF cost of 40/10=4 since the default OSPF reference is 40G.
+For example, a 10Gbps interface in Nexus switches has an OSPF cost of 40/10=4 since the default OSPF reference is 40G.

 Please refer to the figure below as a reference for our discussion in this article.